ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/commands/how-to/retrieve-user-info.markdown

 ﻿# Commands : How to retrieve user info?

-`GetUserInfo` used to retreive the user info
+`GetUserInfo` used to retrieve the user info

 ## Syntax